interlayer-space/structure.elementary/README.md

 broken.
 Some methods _may_ return nulls when there is no `Optional`-like structure in standard library for particular language, but such methods must have appropriate comments.

+This project is not targeting to be compatible with every serialization, deserialization or mapping case.
+As for now, this project also doesn't put performance as top priority, thus it prefers to provide interfaces for complete data structures rather than primitives for async code or some other functionality which certainly isn't used in majority of applications.
+This may be addressed in future, but original goal of providing user-friendly structure representation that is perceived as complete (even if it's not fully read from somewhere yet) will always be a priority.

+Repositories, for languages that allow that, expose `NodeKind` enum.
+This enum contains all six base types and a `Special` / `SPECIAL` kind for all extra node types introduced by derivations, for example, common `MissingNode` pattern used in many libraries.
+Consuming code should account for such kind and pass it through where possible, falling back to errors otherwise.

+Where applicable, `.asX()` and `.toX()` methods are exposed.
+First method pattern follows C# `as` keyword behavior, trying to cast current instance to X or returning empty response (null or empty Option-like value), while `.toX()` returns X instance or results in an error.

 ## Licensing